VESTALLICA/vL-lean/README.md

 when using the cough syrup, it will look for: a styrofoam cup, a sprite bottle, and jolly ranchers. if player has all materials then a lean cup will be made.

-if no sytrofoam cup, then a lean bottle will be made. if the player has none, then no lean will be made.
+if no sytrofoam cup, then a lean bottle will be made. if the player has insufficient materials, then no lean will be made.

 players can get high and recieve a defined thirst value in the config from the lean and sprite.